mansheelagarwal/Comparative_ImageFiltering/README.md

-# Comparative_ImageFiltering
+# Comparative Image Filtering

-This project demonstrates the application of various image filtering techniques to preprocess the MNIST dataset and improve image classification accuracy using a Convolutional Neural Network (CNN) model.
-The project includes the following image filtering techniques:
+## Without Noise
+This is a part of my minor project in which I applied the following filters to the MNIST dataset and analyzed their overall accuracies.

 1. Mean Filtering
 2. Median Filtering